JamesHight/node-evil-dns/README.md

 Override the IP address returned for one or more domains.

-Note: This module modifies the core DNS libraries lookup function.
+Note: This module modifies the core DNS library's lookup function.

 Installation
 ------------